Rod Lasers

 More general term: solid-state lasers

-Most solid-state lasers are rod lasers, i.e. lasers with a rod-shaped doped laser crystal (a laser rod) as the gain medium.
+Many solid-state lasers are rod lasers, i.e. lasers with a rod-shaped doped laser crystal (a laser rod) as the gain medium.
 Strictly, a rod always has a cylindrical shape, but the term is sometimes also used for crystals with rectangular shapes.
 Its ends are normally either perpendicular to the beam axis, or are Brewster-angled for suppressing parasitic reflections and ensuring a stable linear polarization.
+Versions with rod ends for slightly non-perpendicular incidence may also be used.

 Rod lasers can be either end-pumped or side-pumped.
 Cooling is simplest for end pumping, where the outer surface can be fully surrounded by a water-cooled heat sink.
 However, there are also various options for side pumping.
 For a lamp-pumped laser, for example, a pump chamber as shown in Figure 1 can be used.
 Here, the rod is cooled with water, which transmits the pump radiation from the flash lamp or arc lamp.
 The rods used in such lasers are normally several centimeters long, corresponding to the length of the lamps, and have a low doping concentration.
 Obviously, there are some technical issues e.g. concerning how to exchange lamps or rods conveniently.
 The laser resonator should be made so that most of the volume of the rod is filled by the lasing resonator modes.
 A rod with larger diameter helps to achieve better pump absorption, but may make it more difficult to obtain a good beam quality.